 As in past, we have availed ourself of the opportunity provided by the present CCSBT tagging program to increase the collection of otoliths from juvenile fish in Australian waters.
-96 samples were obtained from the south west of Western Australia, the South Australian fishery, and the east coast of NSW (Fig 2).
-The latter area provided samples from a number of very large fish.
+205 samples were obtained from the south west of Western Australia and the South Australian fishery (Fig 2).
+Tagging off the east coast of NSW is still underway, and will again provide samples from a number of very large fish.
 These otoliths can potentially augment the information from the surface fishery for constructing age-length keys.
 In addition, they can provide important information for estimating the age distribution of fish at the time of tagging and examining spatial patterns of size/growth.